ActuatorDigital/Fluxity/README.md

 ### Fluxity History Window

-This windows acts as middleware to Fluxity.
+This window acts as middleware to Fluxity.
 It keeps a copy of every command that is dispatched.
 This will attempt to keep last history even when playmode is exited.
 Located via `Window->Fluxity->Runtime History`.

 !["Timestamps of each dispatched command, showing during play mode."](img/fluxity_runtime_history.png?raw=true "Timestamps of each dispatched command, showing during play mode.")